gxhrid/imgaug/changelogs/master/added/20191218_imagecorruptions.md

 `imagecorruptions` functions, with the only difference of also supporting `seed` parameters.

-Note that to ensure identical outputs the implemented functions always wrap functions from `imagecorruptions`, even when faster and more robust alternatives exist in `imgaug`.

-* Added module `imgaug.augmenters.imgcorrupt`.
+* Added module `imgaug.augmenters.imgcorruptlike`.
+The `like` signals that the augmentation functions do not *have* to wrap `imagecorruptions` internally.
+They merely have to produce the same outputs.
-* Added the following functions to module `imgaug.augmenters.imgcorrupt`:
+* Added the following functions to module `imgaug.augmenters.imgcorruptlike`:
     * `apply_gaussian_noise()`
     * `apply_shot_noise()`
     * `apply_impulse_noise()`